MicrosoftDocs/sdk-api/sdk-api-src/content/dwrite_3/index.md

 ## -description

-This header is used by directwrite.
+This header is used by DirectWrite.
 For more information, see:

 - [DirectWrite](../_directwrite/index.md)